tristanpenman/valijson/README.md

 ### Exceptions

 By default, Valijson classes will not throw exceptions (e.g. when failing to parse a schema).
 To enable exceptions for these cases, `VALIJSON_USE_EXCEPTIONS` must be defined.
+However note that `VALIJSON_USE_EXCEPTIONS` is defined as interface compile definition of the cmake target, and the definition populates all the targets linking Valijson with cmake.

 ### Strong vs Weak Types